Weapons Charges in New Mexico

 • traveling to or from these activities (but only if the gun is unloaded).

-• a felony, if you completed the sentence or probation within the past ten years
+• you were convicted of a felony and completed the sentence or probation within the past ten years; or

 Violations of these prohibitions are generally punished as misdemeanors, except for illegal possession by a felon—which is itself a third-degree felony.